megany128/ReShare/README.md

 - I have a Firebase Storage error.
 What do I do?

 Due to financial constraints, users can only store a certain number of images per day.
 Unfortunately, you will have to wait till tomorrow for the app to regain functionality.

+- Why does it say 'network error'?

+This is an API issue.
+Please dismiss the error and try again.

+- Why do category and location reset when I edit my offer?

+This is a constraint with the package used and unfortunately, it is not possible to fix this.
+Please just set the category and location again.